dockstore/dockstore/dockstore-remote-sync/README.md

-Fetch Data from
+Fetch Tools from Other GA4GH Websites
 -----
 ### Introduction
 This work allows users to type in the local database information so as to fetch data from remote website and store the data into database.
-Then start the serve to realize search.
+Then we start the serve to provide URI API for dockstore-ui.

 ### Install locally
 #### Configuration